 However, the situation in Africa is very different.
 For starters, the risk for prostate cancer among black Africans appears to be higher than it is even for African Americans.
 Second, most Africans have not been being tested for prostate cancer for the past 20 years.
 It would be completely inappropriate to apply the results of these two studies to men on the African continent at this time.

-Filed under: Screening, diagnosis, risk | Leave a Comment »
+Filed under: diagnosis, risk, Screening | Leave a comment »

 In a few weeks time, Ishmael Norman, a 54-year-old Ghanaian prostate cancer survivor, will be starting a 1600-mile trip on foot and by bicycle from Half Assini near the border between Ghana and the Ivory Coast through Accra to Tamale in northern Ghana. … READ MORE …